 5 In compliance with the Department's guidance in D.P.U.
 13-86, the Company has amended its load forecasting methodology both to align with ISO-NE and to change how it reconstitutes loads for distributed generation.
 The Company no longer reconstitutes loads for distributed generation units larger than 5 MW, unless those customers are on Standby Delivery Service (also called Reserve Capacity in CT).
-For Customers on Standby Delivery Service, the company is obligated to be: "standing ready to provide delivery of electricity supply to replace the portion of the Customer's internal electric load normally supplied by the Generation Units be unable to provide all, or a portion of, the expected electricity supply."
+For Customers on Standby Delivery Service (also called normally supplied by the Generation Units be unable to provide delivery of electricity supply to replace the portion of the Customer's internal electric load normally supplied by the Generation Units be unable to provide all, or a portion of, the expected electricity supply."
 It is the Company's obligation to provide service to these customers regardless of whether the Generation Units that can serve a portion of the customer's load are operating or not.
-To reflect this obligation, forecasted loads have been reconstituted for the portion of load that was served by the Generation Units
+To reflect this obligation, forecasted loads have been reconstituted for the portion of load that was served by the Generation Units.